 Keep in mind that employers or job mediators are not allowed to ask you for money for their help in job mediation.
 Job mediation means the search and selection procedure: finding a potential employer for you, administering tests and interviews.
 They can, however, charge for other services such as career advice, CV coaching or training for interviews or tests, but you are not required to purchase those additional services.

 Usually, the candidate is informed at the end of the interview when the decisions will be made and feedback given.
 Almost all companies announce the results within one to four weeks after the interview.
 The employer may expect you to follow-up yourself.

 You can ask after the interview when you can expect feedback.
 If you do not receive any feedback within the promised time, you can call the employer and ask for the results.
 After the interview you can send an e-mail to thank the employer for the interview – this will show that you are interested and will help the employer to remember you.

 Will the employer cover my costs for attending an interview?

 It depends on the position.
-If you are citizen from any EU country, Norway or Iceland you can apply for financial support for a job interview in Estonia through EU mobility programs TMS/ Your first EURES job on the following conditions: You are
+If you are citizen from any EU country, Norway or Iceland you can apply for financial support for a job interview in Estonia through EU mobility program EURES Targeted Mobility Scheme on the following conditions: You are

 - 18 years or older

-- holder of EU citizenship and resident in an EU country, Norway or Iceland and apply for a job in another EU country, Norway or Iceland
+- holder of EU citizenship or long-term resident in an EU country, Norway or Iceland and apply for a job in another EU country, Norway or Iceland

 - must apply for the financial support at the latest one day before the date of the job interview,